Promare: Plot

-The flames melt the ice and reveal a laboratory run by a holographic projection of Deus Prometh, a scientist killed by Kray.
-Deus explains that the Burnish can communicate with the Promare, a race of inter-dimensional flame beings residing in Earth's core after a dimension rift opened shortly before the Great World Blaze.
-The Promare naturally desire to burn, an instinct inherited by the Burnish.
+The flames melt the ice, revealing a laboratory run by a holographic projection of Deus Prometh, a scientist whom Kray killed.
+He explains that the Burnish can communicate with the Promare, a race of interdimensional flame beings who came to reside in Earth's core after a dimensional rift opened shortly before the Great World Blaze.
+They have a natural desire to burn, which the Burnish have inherited.
 The surging magma is a side effect of subjecting the Promare to pain, and Kray's experiments on the Burnish using incomplete, stolen technology are accelerating its growth.
-He proceeds to reveal the collective agony caused by the Promare-powered warp drive will cause the Earth's immediate destruction.
+He also reveals that the collective agony caused by the Promare-powered warp drive will lead to Earth's destruction.

-In a mecha of Deus' design, known as the Deus X Machina, Galo and Lio return to the city to confront Kray.
-After seemingly destroying the ship and warp drive during the battle, Kray reveals that he is a Burnish, and was also the one who indirectly started the fire he forcefully rescued Galo from, using it as the start of his political uprising, and only recommending Galo to join Burning Rescue in order to let him die.
-Kray seemingly kills Galo and takes Lio to use him to power the warp drive.
-However, Lio's flame had managed to save Galo, and using a drill designed by Prometh, Galo makes it to the core of the ship in time.
-Using Lio's flame, he defeats Kray, and while Lio is nearly killed due to the warp drive, Galo revives him using the mouth-to-mouth technique.
+In a mecha of Deus' design called Deus X Machina, Galo and Lio return to Promepolis to confront Kray.
+In the ensuing battle, the ship and warp drive are seemingly destroyed.
+Kray reveals that he is a Burnish and that he indirectly started the fire he rescued Galo from, using publicity from the event to launch his political career.
+He also recommended that Galo join Burning Rescue in the hopes that he would be killed on the job.
+Kray seemingly kills Galo and takes Lio to use him to power the warp drive, but Lio's flame saves Galo.
+Using a drill Prometh designed, Galo reaches the ship's core in time and defeats Kray using Lio's flame.
+While Lio is nearly killed due to the warp drive, Galo revives him using the mouth-to-mouth technique.

-Having fused with the Earth's core, Lio convinces Galo to combine the drive with the mecha to protect life on Earth while allowing the Promare to envelop the surface, causing the Promare to burn completely and harmlessly, satisfying their natural urge and allowing the rift in the core to close.
+After fusing with Earth's core, Lio convinces Galo to combine the drive with the mecha to protect life on Earth.
+The Promare envelop the surface, allowing them to burn completely and harmlessly and satisfying their natural urge, causing the rift in the core to close.
 The Burnish become normal humans, and Galo and Lio resolve to rebuild the world together.